Mallorca in the summer

 Day 7.
 Immerse in nature

-Or go snorkelling, indeed the water is cold in the winter, but with a wetsuit, it is even tolerable to dive in the North Sea, so then there should be no problem in the Mediterranean.
-Whilst snorkelling you might see sea cucumbers, bream, red algae, barracudas, jellyfish, anemones, sea urchins, cuttlefish, dolphins and much more.
+Or go snorkeling, indeed the water is cold in the winter, but with a wet suit, it is even tolerable to dive in the North Sea, so then there should be no problem in the Mediterranean.
+Whilst snorkeling you might see sea cucumbers, bream, red algae, barracudas, jellyfish, anemones, sea urchins, cuttlefish, dolphins and much more.

 If you do not want to do anything yourself and still fully enjoy nature, then take a boat trip.
 If you are lucky, you will see dolphins.